-The company is regulated by financial authorities in Ireland, South Africa, Australia and Japan.
+The company is regulated by financial authorities in Ireland, South Africa, Australia, and Japan.

 Leverage is available depending on jurisdiction/market.

-3. IG (MT4, prorealtime, native APIs)
+2. IG (MT4, pro-real-time, native APIs)

-18 indicators bundled with package
+18 indicators bundled with a package

 Handily, IG bundles 18 indicators and add-ons when you download MT4 from them, so you don’t have to buy them on the marketplace.

-In addition to MT4, IG also offers the ProRealTime charting package which it rightly flags as the easiest way to get started with making your own algos.
+In addition to MT4, IG also offers the ProRealTime charting package which it rightly flags as one way to get started with making your own algos.
 ProRealTime comes with an optimisation suite where you can carry out the all-important backtesting of algorithms.
 Backtesting is the technique where the program is run on historical data price series where the trades and signals can be scored for returns generated.

-The third leg of the IG service is its API – the software that enables computer services to interact, with for examples for the types of data that can be sent, how requests for data are made and so on.
+The third leg of the IG service is its API – the software that enables computer services to interact, with examples for the types of data that can be sent, how requests for data are made, and so on.
 The application programming interface opens up IG’s market data and trading technology to clients’ own self-created algos but requires knowledge of computer programs and coding to fully utilise.

-4. FX Master Bot
+3. FX Master Bot

 Easy customisation of the algos is a key selling point of FXMasterBot.
 The entry ‘novice’ package costs $250 and comes with three currency pairs.

-The MasterBot Expert account costs $500 and comes with a leaderboard multiplier x3.
+The MasterBot Expert account costs $500 and comes with a leader board multiplier x3.
 And nine currency pairs.
 Trades begin from a minimum amount of $25.

 The MasterBot Master account and the Expert both require minimum deposits of $500.
 The Master account provides 17 currency pairs and unlimited open positions.

-Customers can switch between a number of brokers, including EuropeFX, 24Option and iTrader.
+Customers can switch between a number of brokers, including EuropeFX, 24Option, and iTrader.

 Without paying anything at all, customers can receive three signals for free each week.